Timinator2000/Algorithm-X/docs/14-your-turn/03-killer-sudoku-extreme.md

     A Cage is a group of cells that must add up to a certain amount.
 There are other groups of cells that also must add to a certain amount.
 For instance, all rows, all columns and all boxes add up to 45 since they each must contain the numbers 1 to 9.
 That is not all that interesting, nor helpful.
 However, there are more interesting groups of cells that must add up to certain amounts.
 Can you find those groups?

-All __Killer Sudoku__ grid in each test case can be solved without making any guesses.
+All __Killer Sudoku__ grids in each test case can be solved without making any guesses.
 Click [here](../24-odds-and-ends/01-solving-with-logic-only.md) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing.

 <BR>